4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Sri Lanka itinerary | 4 week travel guide

-Kick back in hammocks, have a go at surfing, have cocktails at a beach party or snorkel in beautiful bays.
+Kick back in hammocks, try surfing, have cocktails at a beach party, or snorkel in beautiful bays.

-No matter what kind of Sri Lanka beach holiday you are looking for, you’ll find all the seaside fun in these funky towns.
+No matter what kind of Sri Lanka beach holiday you want, you’ll find all the seaside fun in these funky towns.

 Things to do in Mirissa

-Mirissa is a crowded beach town that has a mix cheap backpacker hostels, mid-range family-run places and fancy hotels.
+Mirissa is a crowded beach town with cheap backpacker hostels, mid-range family-run places and fancy hotels.

-There are lots of things to do in Mirissa if you are spending a few days there.
+There are many things to do in Mirissa if you spend a few days there.

 Sri Lanka itinerary | 4 week travel guide